-The most obvious difference between a tablet PC and a laptop is the lack of a keyboard.
-Tablet's rely solely on a touch interface on the screen for all input.
+The most obvious difference between a tablet and a laptop is the lack of a keyboard.
+Tablets rely solely on a touchscreen interface for all input.
 This is fine when it involves mainly pointing, dragging or tapping to navigate around a program.
-The problems come in when you have to input text into a program when such as an email or document.
+The problems come in when you have to input text into a program such as an email or document.
 Since they have no keyboard, users are required to type on virtual keyboards that have varying layouts and designs.
 Most people cannot type type as quickly or as accurately on a virtual keyboard.
 Users do have the option of adding an external Bluetooth keyboard to most tablets to make this more like a laptop but it adds costs and peripherals that must be taken with the tablet.

 Result: Laptops for those that write a lot, tablets for those that do more point interaction.

-In order to keep their size and costs down, tablet PCs have had to rely on new solid state storage memory as a means to store programs and data.
+In order to keep their size and costs down, tablets have had to rely on new solid state storage memory as a means to store programs and data.
 While these have the potential for faster access and low power usage, they have one major disadvantage in the amount of files they can store.
 Most tablets come with configurations that allow between 16 and 64 gigabytes of storage.
 By comparison, most laptops still use traditional hard drives that hold far much more.
-Extremely affordable netbooks still have 160 gigabytes of storage which allows for ten times the amount of data as the most affordable tablets.
+The average budget laptop comes with a 500GB hard drive.
 This won't always be the case though as some laptops have moved to solid state drives as well and may have as little as 64GB of space.

 The software that runs on a laptop or tablet can be vastly different in terms of capabilities.
-Now if the tablet PC is running Windows 7 such as the HP Slate or ASUS Eee Slate it can theoretically run the same software as a laptop but will likely be slower.
+Now if the tablet PC is running Windows it can theoretically run the same software as a laptop but will likely be slower.
+There are some exceptions to this such as the Microsoft Surface Pro.
 This can make it easy to use it as a primary laptop using the same software used in a work environment.
 The two other major tablet platforms right now are Android and iOS.
 Both of these require applications specific to their operating systems.
 There are tons of programs available for each of these and many will do most of the basic tasks that a laptop can do.
 The problem is the lack of the input devices and hardware performance limitations mean that some more advanced features supplied by corresponding laptop class programs may have to be dropped in order to fit into the tablet environment.

 Stand Alone Device

-This category is describing a situation where a tablet PC would be your only computer system.
+This category is describing a situation where a tablet would be your only computer system.
 It isn't something that many people would necessarily think about when looking at the devices but it is pretty critical.
 A laptop is a fully self contained system that one can use fully as a computer system in terms of loading data and programs onto and backing up.
-Many tablet PCs actually require an additional computer system beyond the tablet for backing up the device or even activating it.
-The iPad 2 is a good example of this as the first thing a user is required to do is hook it up to a PC to activate it.
-Now, one could do this on another person's computer but you still have the problem of backing up data especially if you want to temporarily remove an application if you have limited space.
+Many tablets actually require an additional computer system beyond the tablet for backing up the device or even activating it.
+This is gradually changing with the rise of cloud storage but when it comes right down to it, the laptop still holds the advantage as tablets are still treated like secondary devices even when it comes to their apps and data.